casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 </details>

 You can find the definitions of the terms in the above `DeployAccepted` JSON representation by referring to the following links:
+- [Deploy](/design/serialization-standard/#serialization-standard-deploy) - Contains the serialization details of a Deploy with other related details like Deploy- Hash, Deploy-Header, Payment and Session, Approval.
-- [serialization standard](/design/serialization-standard/) - Contains the details on required custom serializations.
+- [Serialization Standard](/design/serialization-standard/) - Contains the details on required custom serializations.
-- [types](/dapp-dev-guide/sdkspec/types_chain/) - Contains the definitions of the terms in the event stream output.
+- [Types](/dapp-dev-guide/sdkspec/types_chain/) - Contains the definitions of the terms in the event stream output.

 ## Monitoring FinalitySignature Event